 Geographic location is not a replacement for testing.
 All homes should be tested for elevated Radon levels.
 Environmental Protection Agency studies have found that Baraga, Gogebic, Houghton & Keweenaw counties all have moderate potential for elevated indoor Radon levels, while Ontonagon County demonstrates a low potential for elevated indoor Radon levels.
 Click here to view the EPA map.

 What if the Radon levels in my home are high?

 If you receive test results that show elevated Radon levels in your home, your first step should be to retest, to ensure accuracy of results.
 If test results continue to show elevated levels, a sanitarian can consult with you about remediation options.
-For additional information regarding reducing indoor Radon levels, visit the Department of Environmental Quality.
+Click here for additional information regarding reducing indoor Radon levels.